ggcarrots/python-carrots/source/classes.rst

                     print(char_to_print)

 Notice that we didn't provide lists of positions of crosses or noughts as arguments.
-We just told python to use attributes of the instance that called the function.
+We just told python to use attributes of the instance that called the method.
-Recall that the instance is passed as ``self`` argument, even though while calling the function we don't put the instance inside the brackets; we put it before the dot.
+Recall that the instance is passed as ``self`` argument, even though while calling the method we don't put the instance inside the brackets; we put it before the dot.
-So now the ``plot`` function for every position will check if this position is in the attribute ``crosses`` of the instance that it has been called from;
+So now the ``plot`` method for every position will check if this position is in the attribute ``crosses`` of the instance that it has been called from;
 and the same with the attribute ``noughts``.
 Let's see how it works: